dmj0013/CS539_Group4/README.md

 # CS539_Group4

-The Project.ipnyb contains the code for our project: A Binary Classification Model for Diabetes Detection.
+The Project.ipynb contains the code for our project: A Binary Classification Model for Diabetes Detection.